xboxhacker/Tilted-Bed-Conveyor/README.md

 This program is not Mac or Linux compatible.
 Sorry.

-In OrcaSLicer>Others, add this to the postprocessing script section:
+In OrcaSlicer>Others, add this to the postprocessing script section:
 `"full\path\to\orca_to_belt.exe" [x_offset] [y_offset] [angle]`
 Change your path to the file.
-Offsets are optional
+Offsets are optional and not needed.

 ![alt text](https://github.com/xboxhacker/Tilted-Bed-Conveyor/blob/master/images/postporcessing.png)